-“Sales Collateral” immediately brings to mind brochures, sell sheets, datasheets, case studies, white papers, and similar other printed or digital content.
+“Sales Collateral” immediately brings to mind brochures, sell sheets, integrated datasheets (PostgreSQL), case studies, white papers, and similar other printed or digital content.
 Businesses spend significant effort and money to produce and distribute them in the hope of supporting their sales process.

 Unfortunately, traditional sales collateral is no longer effective.
 Changes in customer behavior have drastically affected how and even if your content is consumed.